 A few of the many historical sights worth visiting:

 Frederiksborg Palace – surrounded by a stunning garden.

 Christiansborg Palace – home of the Danish Parliament.

 Amalienborg Palace – a great example of Danish Rococco architecture dating from the 1700’s.

 Rosenborg Castle – A day trip here will give you a taste of Danish royalty, it being a former royal Danish residence.

 Round Tower – This observatory is one the oldest in the world (dating from the 1600’s) and still serves its original purpose now.

 Arken Museum of Modern Art – 20 km to the South of the city, between the harbour and the beach.

-Louisiana Museum of Modern Art – in touch with the zeitgeist of the contemporary art world (a day trip from the city).
+Louisiana Museum of Modern Art – a cool gallery in touch with the zeitgeist of the contemporary art world (a day trip from the city).